-From the German side, the Federal Ministry of Education and Research (BMBF) is the main driver of the scientific cooperation between the German and the Israeli governments.
-Responsible are several specialist departments.
-On the Israeli side, there are two main counterparts for BMBF: the Ministry of Science, Technology and Space (MOST) and the Ministry of Economy (until 2013 the Ministry of Industry, Trade and Labor, MOITAL).
+On the German side, the Federal Ministry of Education and Research (BMBF) is the main driver of scientific cooperation between the German and the Israeli governments.
+Responsibility is divided between several specialist departments.
+On the Israeli side, there are two main counterparts of the BMBF: the Ministry of Science and Technology (MOST) and the Ministry of Economy and Industry (MOE).
 The BMBF and MOST’s German-Israeli research cooperation is based on a 1973 agreement.
-After an agreement in 2000, the interministerial cooperation between the BMBF and MOITAL was extended to include bilateral industrial cooperation.
-In June 2011, the then Federal Government minister of research, Annette Schavan, and Shalom Simhon, the Israeli minister of Industry, signed an intergovernmental agreement on industry-led research and development, as well as on vocational training and advanced education.
-The funding of projects in the natural sciences and engineering occurs within the framework of bilateral tenders.
+After an agreement in 2000, the interministerial cooperation between the BMBF and MOE was extended to include bilateral industrial cooperation.
+In June 2011, the then Federal Minister of Research, Annette Schavan, and Shalom Simhon, the then Israeli Minister of Industry, signed an intergovernmental agreement on industry-led research and development, as well as on vocational training and advanced education.
+The funding of projects in natural sciences and engineering occurs within the framework of bilateral tenders.
 The supported projects are very application-oriented.

 Cooperation projects between universities and research institutions are promoted in coordination with MOST and are largely financed by the BMBF.
-The cooperation between industry partners is equally financed by the BMBF and the programmes of the Office of the Chief Scientist (OCS) of MOITAL.
+The cooperation between industry partners is equally financed by the BMBF and the programmes of the Israel Innovation Authority (formerly: Office of the Chief Scientist).
 The BMBF finances both programmes from the various BMBF specialist programmes’ funding initiatives.
-In principle, the ministries favor specialist programmes in line with MOITAL and MOST interests.
+In principle, the ministries favor specialist programmes in line with MOE and MOST interests.
 The research results are presented in numerous scientific publications and made accessible to the public by way of status conferences.

-The BMBF Website provides information about new developments of the German-Israeli research cooperation.
+The BMBF Website provides additional information about developments in German-Israeli research cooperation.